 If you are registering a member, and you find the selection does not give you member pricing, please log in with the email we have on file for you.
 This will recognize you as a member.
 If that doesn't work, feel free to call or email and we will find the problem and fix.

 Provisions include coffee/tea in the morning and lunch at the business meeting.
 Snacks are not served at breaks.

 Accommodations and Meeting Sites:

-Business meeting and elections will be held at noon on Saturday, Feb.
-1, 2020 at the CE site.
+Business meeting and elections will be held at noon on Saturday, Jan.
+22, 2022 at the CE site.
 Lunch is included for those registered for the course.
 Please RSVP if you are not registered (you may register online for this without paying).